Lujia-Cheng/CryptoPlayground/Project_two_fish/README.md

 # How to run the project

-> Assumed Java is already installed
+> Assumed Java is installed

 File [Twofish.java](Twofish.java) can be open and editor with any text editor.